hoodoer/JS-Tap/README.md

 ```
 brew install libmagic
 ```
-Playing with JS-Tap locally is fine, but to use in a proper engagment you'll need to be running JS-Tap on VPS and configure Flask with a proper certificate.
+Playing with JS-Tap locally is fine, but to use in a proper engagment you'll need to be running JS-Tap on publicly accessible VPS and configure Flask with a valid certificate.

 ## Configuration (VERY VERY IMPORTANT!)